 The program of this device uses artificial intelligence software to analyze a picture of the eye taken with the help of a retinal camera.
 These images are captured by Topcon NW400 camera and will be uploaded to a cloud server; this is where the software resides.

 What this software does is that it shows the physician that the patient either has more than just mild diabetic retinopathy and needs to be referred to an eye care professional or is negative when it comes to more than mild retinopathy and needs do another screening in one year.

-Based on a multi-center trial of this recently-approved device in up to 900 people with diabetes there is a sensitivity of 89.5 percent and 87.3 percent.
+Based on a multi-center trial of this recently-approved device in up to 900 of those with diabetes there is a sensitivity of 89.5 percent and 87.3 percent.

-According to Eydelman many people with diabetes aren’t suitably screened for diabetic retinopathy.
+According to Eydelman many people with the condition aren’t suitably screened for diabetic retinopathy.
 It is like that since 50 % of these people don’t visit their eye doctor every year.